 Charlemagne in German and Dutch

-This monograph will trace the reception of the Charlemagne myth in those two language areas from the early Middle Ages to the sixteenth century, focusing on major literary works that profile this Frankish ruler in a variety of literary configurations.
-The book will deal with the following texts:
+Now published: this monograph traces the reception of the Charlemagne myth in those two language areas from the early Middle Ages to the sixteenth century, focusing on major literary works that profile this Frankish ruler in a variety of literary configurations.
+The book deals with the following texts:

 The Stricker, Karl der Grosse

 Dutch and Low German versions of the Charlemagne legend.

 Albrecht Classen (University of Arizona).